-It should be noted that the performance of the photometric metallicity estimator deteriorates at the low-metallicity end because the u-g color becomes insensitive to decreases in metallicity.
+It should be noted that the performance of the photometric-metallicity estimator deteriorates at the low-metallicity end because the u - g color becomes insensitive to decreases in metallicity.
 As shown in the bottom left panel of Figure A2, the photometric metallicity saturates at $[Fe/H] \sim -2$ for smaller values of spectroscopic metallicity.
-Even at [Fe/H] = -2, the true metallicity is overestimated by 0.2 - 0.3 dex, and by [Fe/H] = -3 this bias is as large as 1 dex (photometric metallicity values never become significantly lower than [Fe/H] = -2).
+Even at [Fe/H] = -2, the true metallicity is overestimated by 0.2 - 0.3 dex, and by [Fe/H] = -3this bias is as large as 1 dex (the photometric-metallicity values never become significantly lower than [Fe/H] = -2).
 This shortcoming could be partially alleviated by employing more accurate u-band photometry (say, with errors of 0.01 mag instead of 0.03 mag, as used here), but probably not for metallicities lower than [Fe/H] = -2.5.
-Fortunately, the low-metallicity halo stars within SDSS reach have a median metallicity of $[Fe/H] \sim -1.5$ (I08), so for the majority of stars the photometric metallicitoies are robust.
-Another important note is that, despite the improvement at the high-metallicity end, the calibration range only extends to $[Fe/H] \sim -0.2$ .
-Our calibration sample did not include young, metal-rich main-sequence stars (u-g>1.1 and g-r<0.3).
-For this reason, our polynomial model underestimates true metallicities by 0.2-0.3 dex at [Fe/H] = 0, and probably more for [Fe/H] > 0.
-Any result relying on higher metallicities should be interpreted with caution (especially at low galactic latitudes where the uncertain ISM extinction may strongly affect the estimated metallicities).
-We plan to extend our calibration further into the metal-rich domain by employing data from the SDSS-II SEGUE survey.
+Fortunately, the low-metallicity inner-halo stars within SDSS reach have a median metallicity of $[Fe/H] \sim -1.5$ (I08), so for the majority of stars the photometric metallicities are robust.
+Another important note is that, despite the improvement at the high-metallicity end, the calibration range only extends to $[Fe/H] \sim -0.2$.
+Our calibration sample did not include young, metal-rich main-sequence stars (u - g > 1.1 and g - r < 0.3).
+For this reason, our polynomial model underestimates true metallicities by 0.2 - 0.3 dex at [Fe/H] = 0, and probably more for [Fe/H] > 0.
+Any result relying on higher metallicities should be interpreted with caution (especially at low Galactic latitudes where the uncertain ISM extinction may strongly affect the estimated metallicities).
+We plan to extend our calibration further into the metal-rich domain by employing data from the SDSS-III SEGUE-2 survey, and further refinements of the SEGUE Stellar Parameters Pipeline, which are now underway.

 A.2.
-Tomography II reloaded
+Tomography II Reloaded